Tomáš Trucha

-Tomáš Trucha (born 17 October 1971) is a Czech football.
-Besides Czech Republic, he has managed in South Africa, Kenya, Botswana, and Malaysia.
+Tomáš Trucha (born 17 October 1971) is a Czech football coach.
+He is currently the head coach of Super League club PSM Makassar.
+Besides Czech Republic, he has managed in South Africa, Kenya, Botswana, Malaysia, and Indonesia.

-Career
+Managerial career

 In 2013, Trucha managed Czech third division side Valašské Meziříčí.
 After that, he worked as youth coach at FC Cape Town in South Africa.

 In 2016, he was appointed assistant manager of Viktoria Plzeň, one of the Czech Republic's most successful clubs.